Elisabeth Christine of Brunswick-Wolfenbüttel: Spain

 At the time of the wedding, Charles was fighting for his claim to the Spanish throne against the French candidate Philip, so he was living in Barcelona.
 Elisabeth Christine arrived in Spain in July 1708 and married Charles on 1 August 1708 in the church of Santa María del Mar, Barcelona.
 As Philip had already fathered a son, Elisabeth Christine was immediately pressured to produce a son.
 During her time in Spain, she had a long-term correspondence with her mother, which was reportedly a consolation for the continuous pressure to produce a son.

-In 1711, Charles left for Vienna to succeed as Emperor.
+In 1711, Charles left for Vienna to succeed his suddenly deceased brother Joseph I as emperor.
 He left Elisabeth Christine behind in Spain, appointing her as General Governor of Catalonia in his absence.
 She ruled Catalonia alone until 1713, when the war ended with Philip recognized by all of Austria's allies.
 Her official role as regent had been to sustain the morale of Charles's Catalan subjects, but Martino claimed that she actually governed more effectively than Charles had during his Spanish reign.
 She then joined her husband in Austria.